Mascot nickname list narrows as Skowhegan-area school district OKs modified fall sports plan

 Cross country, field hockey, golf, soccer and 7-on-7 football are allowed under the revised Maine Principals’ Association guidelines.

-The board’s recommendation for allowing sports requires all state-mandated COVID-19 precautions and sport-specific rules/modifications to be followed, including the removal of side tackles in soccer.
+The board’s recommendation for allowing sports requires all state-mandated COVID-19 precautions and sport-specific rules/modifications to be followed, including the removal of slide tackles in soccer.
 Additionally,

 • No spectators at games, which includes fans in cars.
 Each sport will have a senior game, where seniors’ parents will be able to attend.